UBC-biol525D/UBC-biol525D.github.io/Topic_5/readme.md

 # Let's view that SAM file
 less -S bam/Salmon.p1.3.i1.sam

 # Notice the @PG line that includes the program call that created the SAM file.
 # This is useful for record keeping.

 ```
+### *Note*
+The option `-S` when running less chops lines that are longer than the page.
+This is normally just an aesthetic choice.
+When looking at SAM/BAM files this is quite necessary!

 ### Questions:
 1. How are reads ordered in the SAM file?